Skip to content

 CONFOTUR Tax Incentives

 The Dominican Republic's CONFOTUR program remains the most aggressive property tax incentive in the Caribbean.
-Qualifying properties receive 15 years of exemption from the 3% transfer tax and 1% annual property tax (IPI), plus 10 years of income tax exemption on rental earnings.
-On a $300,000 property, that's roughly $50,000+ in savings over the exemption period.
+Qualifying properties receive a one-time waiver of the 3% transfer tax at purchase plus 15-year exemptions from the 1% annual IPI property tax AND rental income tax.
+On a $300,000 rented property, that's roughly $71,700 in total savings ($9,000 transfer + ~$17,700 IPI over 15 yrs + ~$45,000 rental income tax over 15 yrs).
+For personal-use buyers with no rental income, savings are ~$26,700.

 Most new construction in Las Terrenas and Playa Bonita carries CONFOTUR certification.
 Older resale properties typically don't.
 This creates a meaningful price differential — CONFOTUR properties command a premium, but the tax savings more than justify it for most buyers.
 Learn more about the legal requirements for foreigners buying property in the DR.